 Female workers in Vietnam, Brazil and Morocco are denied maternity benefits.
 In Vietnam for instance, women workers have to sign a contract not to become pregnant.

 According to a report by the United Nations Research Institute, the patriarchal system of management practiced by most factories puts women in a position where they have to practice total obedience.

 One of the major factors that characterises fashion as unethical is the use of child labour in textile manufacture and garment production.

 Countries in Asia, south America and Africa are worst affected by child labour.
 Statistics from Ethiopia for instance, show that 27% of minors aged between 5- and 17 work in textile weaving.

 Child labour is also prevalent in cotton harvesting as it provides a cheap alternative to mechanisation.
 It is a practice common in countries like Kenya, India, Kazakhstan, Zambia, Zimbabwe and other cotton producing countries in Africa, South America and Asia.
 In Uzbekistan for instance, children are forced out of class to go and harvest cotton in the summer.

-Any person or entity that is involved in production, manufacture, logistics, sale or purchase of products made under sweatshop conditions, promotes unethical fashion.
-Even policy makers who fail to make or enforce rules for protecting workers, are guilty.
+Any person or entity that is involved in the production, manufacture, logistics, sale or purchase of products made under sweatshop conditions, promotes unethical fashion.
+Even policy makers who fail to make or enforce rules for protecting workers are guilty.

-It will take the effort of all these individuals and entities to stop unethical fashion, and they can do so in the following ways:
+It will take the effort of all these individuals and entities to stop unethical fashion; they can do so in the following ways: